Edit

 The following diagram shows the basic components that help support network printing operations.

-Note that a single printer can be registered with multiple Document Routing Agents.
+A single printer can be registered with multiple Document Routing Agents.
 To resolve the printer preferences, the hosted service uses the network path that uniquely identifies every network printer.
-As a result, even when a printer is registered by multiple clients, it appears as a single selection in the list of printers available in applications.
+As a result, even when multiple clients register a printer, it appears as a single selection in the list of printers available in applications.